The Simplr Artificial Intelligence and Technology Scholarship

 Please submit your essay and contact information on the application form below.
 Remember to upload both your essay and a copy of your unofficial transcripts.

-Timeline and Deadline: We are currently accepting scholarship entries!
-The deadline for submissions is December 31, 2019.
+Timeline and Deadline: The deadline for submissions is December 31, 2021.

-To be eligible for our scholarship contest you must be currently enrolled full time at an accredited community college, college or university, or accredited law school, and will be enrolled in the Fall of 2019.
+To be eligible for our scholarship contest you must be currently enrolled full time at an accredited community college, college or university, or accredited law school, or will be enrolled in the Winter of 2021 or Spring of 2022.
 International students and students studying under the DACA program are eligible.
 Students with full academic scholarships are not eligible to enter this contest.

 Proof of Enrollment: Please provide a digital copy of your unofficial transcript as proof of enrollment.
 (You will need to submit by mail an un-opened copy of official transcripts if selected as a finalist.)